 We suggest trying both to see which fits you.
-Most people prefer indoor paintball fields over outdoor paintball because of the compactness and short playtime, and others prefer outdoor paintball because of the longer and gritty play, and more space to work with.
+When just starting out, most people prefer indoor paintball fields over outdoor paintball because of the compactness and short playtime, and others prefer outdoor paintball because of the longer and gritty play, and more space to work with.

 We are comparing both keeping our researched data, reviews from paintball players, and popularity in mind.
-We are not biased in our data.
 Let’s get right into it.

 Fogging and glare are two of the biggest problems for players.
 What does this mean for you?
 If you don’t purchase a high-end paintball mask, you will face fog one way or another.